 Recreational Vehicle Financing Rates and News

-Unless you have been searching for RV loan rates in 2017, you may not have noticed the recent wave of RV rate increases.
-While the hikes were only .25% to .37% on average, they have held fairly level for the last month.
+If you have been searching for RV loan rates in 2018, you may have noticed the recent wave of RV rate increases.
+While the hikes of 2017 were only .25% to .37% on average, they have increased by .50%, (from their lowest point), or more so far this year.
 This makes it different from other upturns we have seen over the last several years, that quickly reverted back to the previous levels.
 This "sticky" spike leads us to conclude that rates had likely hit rock bottom in December of 2016, or very early in 2017.

 All the RV news isn't that bad; after a number of years of declining RV sales, financing and other RV related services, many economic indicators have been heading in the right direction for the industry.
 Most of the dealers surveyed expected an increase of 12% to 17% in orders of new units from RV manufacturers; reaching for greater sales levels than the last several years of higher than anticipated totals.

 Much of the new business may be coming from buyers who have been "on the fence" in deciding when to purchase.
 With rates currently on the rise, this trend should continue.
 The "Fed" will have to start raising rates sometime fairly soon, and the smoke signals we're seeing now could be read like a neon sign later in the year.

 The improved economy and growing consumer confidence should continue to stimulate more sales of motorhomes and other types of recreational vehicles.
 RVs are even becoming "Cool" with the emerging baby boomer market.

 The RV financial service providers indicated that interest rates for RV loans had hit bottom late last year, and we were in a rising interest rate economy.
 Our own research shows that rates had continued to hold at record low rates for most of last year, with some minor, short-lived spikes in recent months.
 (These increases have been confirmed as of 2017 with a quarter to half-point increases holding after the first couple months of the year.)